GARDENING FOR BIODIVERSITY.

 So where to start ?

-First off, a wildlife friendly garden can look fantastic and as impressive as any other managed garden.
+First off, a wildlife friendly garden can look fantastic and as impressive as any other managed and manicured garden.

 In relation to the wildlife that your garden will attract, it doesn't always have to be the bigger animals that are the star attractions.